 - Not So Invincible After All: The Collector-General is a hulking figure of solid and lava, able to unleash biotic barrages and with inhumanly durable barriers.
 When Ethan ends up fighting it alone, the Broker’s guards consider him doomed and see no reason to intervene.
 When the creature finally gets brought to his knees, they fire at him, but it was too late.

 - One Size Fits All: Averted.
-Ethan cannot use a translator looted from the batarian thug, because his ears are shaped differently and the earphones simply wouldn’t fit in for him.
+Ethan cannot use a translator looted from the batarian thug because his ears are shaped differently, so the earphones simply wouldn’t fit in for him.

 - Post-Victory Collapse: After the Courier and the crew escaped Alingon with Shepard's body, he collapsed, promoting Liara to help him move to the medical bay and take his armor off.

 - Race Against the Clock: The Cerberus commandos and the Courier manages to overheat the missile turrets guarding Shadow Broker's Alingon base.
 However, the effect only lasts 30 seconds, after which the turrets go back to normal.
 The resultant race to get to the compound before they activate is punctuated by the automatic countdown.

 - Rock Beats Laser: Ethan kills a heavily shielded turian Centurion by stabbing him in the throat with his Bowie knife.
 Justified in-universe as kinetic shielding is only meant to work against high-speed objects, either being very ineffective or completely useless against melee attacks.

 - Sadistic Choice: When Lynch received the coordinates for the location of Shepard's body and the comm link in the base on Alingon, he informed the Courier of the opportunity to rescue either Liara or Feron.
 However, they're unable to save both and they're well aware of it.
 Ultimately, Ethan chose to rescue Liara.